Citizens start Centerton mayor recall petition

 CENTERTON, Ark.
 (KNWA/KFTA) — A group of citizens in Centerton are petitioning for a recall in the Centerton mayoral race.

-Jordan Godsey-Good, an organizer of the petition, said her and other community members are upset with some of the events that have unfolded while Mayor Bill Edwards has been in office.
-He’s held the position for the past 12 years.
+Jordan Godsey-Good, an organizer of the petition, said she and other community members are upset with some of the events that have unfolded while Mayor Bill Edwards has been in office.
+Edwards has held the position for the past 12 years.

 “There’s a lot of accountability that hasn’t been taken in Centerton, for a lot of years,” said Good.